marcosa97/ECS-170-SwarmAI/Setup/CloudML_README.md

 To continue, you must log in.
 Would you like to log in (Y/n)?
 Y
 ```

-**Warning:** This stage may give errors as the additional user access is untested.
-If you have any issues, contact Sean.
-It probably isn't your fault.

 Login to the @ucdavis.edu emails you provided to the team and click **Allow**.
 **Note:** I have set your accounts to have full owner permissions.
 Please do not make any changes to the project settings without consulting the team first.